Google Ads CPC Benchmarks

 3. External Market Drivers

-• Q4 Seasonality: Drives the sharp November CPC spikes in inventory-heavy channels (PMax and Shopping) as retailers push product feeds.
+• Q4 Seasonality: Directly responsible for the November 2025 CPC spikes in inventory-driven channels (PMax and Shopping) as retailers battle for holiday impression share.

 4. Campaign Divergence & Advertiser Behavior

-The divergence between these three channels exposes a critical shift in platform mechanics and advertiser behavior:
+The divergence between channels highlights a tug-of-war between platform automation and advertiser control:

 How are CPCs trending in your specific industry?